christoph2/pyA2L/docs/index.rst

-.. pyXCP documentation master file, created by sphinx-quickstart on Sun Mar 18 08:53:54 2018.
+.. pyA2L documentation master file, created by sphinx-quickstart on Sun Mar 18 08:53:54 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyXCP's documentation!
+Welcome to pyA2L's documentation!
 =================================

 .. toctree::